-3. Ambrose of Milan: This is the highest honor awarded at The Ambrose School.
-Only one student from the School of Rhetoric will receive the honor during a given year.
+3. St. Ambrose of Milan and St. Monica of Hippo: These are the highest honors awarded at The Ambrose School.
+Two students from the School of Rhetoric (one male and one female) will receive the honor during a given year.
 Several students may be nominated, which is an honor in itself.
 School of Logic and School of Rhetoric teachers will counsel with each other to select the nominees in consultation with the administrator.
-Teachers will then vote on the student who will receive the award.
-The Ambrose of Milan award is considered a high honor and must be reserved for students who lived their lives this year in the spirit of St. Ambrose of Milan, namely, students whose lives mirrored godly character as outlined in such passages as Philippians 2:5-11.
+Teachers will then vote on the students who will receive the awards.
+These awards are considered a high honor and must be reserved for students who lived their lives in the spirit of St. Ambrose of Milan and St. Monica of Hippo, namely, students whose lives mirrored godly character as outlined in such passages as Philippians 2:5-11.
 To be considered, students should have consistently made the best use of their gifts.
 They should have modeled a Christ-like attitude of humility, love, service, and respect toward others (1 Corinthians 13), both at school and away.
 They should have pursued their studies to the glory of God (Colossians 3:17 and 22-24).
 Finally, they should have consistently evidenced the preceding consistently in all classes and school activities.